Jökulsárlón Glacial Lagoon - a Tour of the Jewels of the South Coast of Iceland

 The water in the lagoon is a mixture of fresh water and seawater as the tide brings seawater into the lagoon - and thus some fish from the sea.

-There is a seal in the upper right corner of my photo below, trying to escape out of my photo :)
+There is a seal in the upper right corner of my photo below, trying to escape from my photo :)

 Seals and birds at the glacial lagoon